ShimizuAise/VT_Spectralizer/README.md

 For VTubers:

-1. Download the program.
+1. Download the app zip file from the Releases page, then extract it to anywhere on your pc.
 Its just a zip file, with no installation needed.
 (To Uninstall, just delete it)

 2. Open the app along with your VTubeStudio.